Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: A new approach based on iterative regression and survival analysis

-Having calculated $\widehat{T_1}$ and $\widehat{T_2}$ for each trajectory, we now have access to the survival times of the subjects, that is, the elapsed time between the start of the remission and the beginning of the relapse, if any, or the follow-up time otherwise.
+Having calculated $\widehat{T_1}$ and possibly $\widehat{T_2}$ for each trajectory, we now have access to the survival times of the subjects, that is, the elapsed time between the start of the remission and the beginning of the relapse, if any, or the follow-up time otherwise.
 Following the terms of survival analysis, an \emph{event} is defined as the occurrence of a relapse.
-A patient is considered \emph{censored} if no event has occurred until the end of its follow-up.
-The survival function $S(t) = \mathbb{P}(T_2-T_1 > t)$ gives us the probability that a patient remains in remission beyond a time $t$ after remission entry, and we seek to recover its parameters.
-To estimate the parameters of the Weibull distribution, we fit a parametric survival regression model with the survival time as a response variable together with a censoring indicator.
-This gives us the estimations $\widehat{\alpha}$ and $\widehat{\beta}$ of the shape and scale parameters, respectively.
+A patient is considered \emph{censored} if no event has occurred until the end of its follow-up. \amelie{Our method also gives access to the censoring indicator.
+For a trajectory in which no $T_2$ is detected, we consider the patient censored.} The survival function $S(t) = \mathbb{P}(T_2-T_1 > t)$ \amelie{$=\mathrm{e}^{-\int_{0}^{t} \lambda_0(s) \mathrm{d}s}$} gives us the probability that a patient remains in remission beyond a time $t$ after remission entry. \amelie{Our aim is to estimate this survival function.}

+\amelie{Our estimation method is essentially piecewise regression, but instead of estimating jump times jointly, we first estimate $T_1$, then $T_2$ together with the censoring indicator.
+We found that this approach performs better in the presence of censoring, see Section~\ref{sec:simulation} for details.}